Sustainable agriculture: Traditional agriculture

 Often thought of as inherently destructive, slash-and-burn or slash-and-char shifting cultivation have been practiced in the Amazon for thousands of years.

 Some traditional systems combine polyculture with sustainability.
 In South-East Asia, rice-fish systems on rice paddies have raised freshwater fish as well as rice, producing an additional product and reducing eutrophication of neighboring rivers.
-A variant in Indonesia combines rice, fish, ducks and water fern; the ducks eat the weeds that would otherwise limit rice growth, saving labour and herbicides, while the duck and fish manure substitute for fertilizer.
+A variant in Indonesia combines rice, fish, ducks and water fern; the ducks eat the weeds that would otherwise limit rice growth, saving labor and herbicides, while the duck and fish manure substitute for fertilizer.

 Raised field agriculture has been recently revived in certain areas of the world, such as the Altiplano region in Bolivia and Peru.
 This has resurged in the form of traditional Waru Waru raised fields, which create nutrient-rich soil in regions where such soil is scarce.
 This method is extremely productive and has recently been utilized by indigenous groups in the area and the nearby Amazon Basin to make use of lands that have been historically hard to cultivate.

 Other forms of traditional agriculture include agro forestry, crop rotations, and water harvesting.
 Water harvesting is one of the largest and most common practices, particularly used in dry areas and seasons.
 In Ethiopia, over half of their GDP and over 80 percent of their exports are attributed to agriculture; yet, it is known for its intense droughts and dry periods.
 Rain water harvesting is considered to be a low-cost alternative.
 This type of harvesting collects and stores water from roof tops during high-rain periods for use during droughts.
 Rainwater harvesting has been a large practice to help the country survive by focusing on runoff irrigation, roof water harvesting, and flood spreading.